 The trick to being successful with keto is to recalibrate your relationship with fats.
-For example, grilled skinless chicken doesn't work on keto because its fats to protein ratio may kick your body out of ketosis.
+For example, grilled skinless chicken doesn't work on keto because its fat to protein ratio may kick your body out of ketosis.

 Bear in mind that keto is not a long-term diet plan.
 When choosing keto, you should also have a plan for readjusting your diet once you reach your health goals.

-Before starting any diet, we always recommend our customers to consult with health professionals as every situation is different.
+Before starting any diet, we always recommend our customers consult with health professionals as every situation is different.